-- A. integrate knowledge of disinfection and sterilization principles and practices with the pre op, intra-op, and post op duties of the surgical technologist; - B. demonstrate proper preparation and application of prep solutions and appropriate sterile draping for various surgical procedures
+- A. integrate knowledge of disinfection and sterilization principles and practices with the pre op, intra-op, and post op duties of the surgical technologist - B. discuss the proper preparation and application of prep solutions and appropriate sterile draping for various surgical procedures and catheterization - C. explain the proper care and handling of surgical specimens - D. identify the characteristics, construction and uses of surgical instruments